How Trentodoc became Trentino ’s signature sparkling wine

 After first fermentation, the blend, known as the cuvée is assembled, using different base-wines.
 The blended wine is put in bottles along with yeast, a small amount of sugar and still Champagne wine, called the liqueur de tirage, and stored in a wine cellar horizontally, for a second fermentation in the bottle.
 After aging in contact with the lees, the bottles undergo a process known as riddling for 6-8 weeks, when the bottle is pointed straight down with sediment in the neck of the bottle.

 After disgorging and before corking, each maison add its own secret recipe for the liqueur d'expédition, adding various ingredients.

 Cantina Rotaliana and Trentodoc paths cross in the early 2000's when, thanks to an increasing production of chardonnay and pinot nero grapes of different structure and flavors, Mr. Pilati, our oenologist decides to release a new product, able to epitomize the features of these excellent quality grapes, cultivated on the fresh and sunny hills and valleys of Trentino.

-In 2006 these grapes, fine and fragrant, produce Redor, a TRENTODOC as seductive and breathtaking as its land, Trentino
+In 2006 these grapes, fine and fragrant, produce our TRENTODOC,a sparkling wine as seductive and breathtaking as its land, Trentino